How much does van life cost? How can you afford to live in a van and travel? Is living in a van expensive?

 Campervan Running Costs | Fuel & Insurance

 When deciding what camper van to buy, consider how economical it is.

 The more fuel-efficient your vehicle, the less money you’ll spend on fuel.

 Given fuel is such a massive proportion of van life budget, depending on your monthly mileage, this could add up to a fair amount of cash.

-We tend to cruise around 55 mph and this really helps keeping the fuel consumption down.
+We tend to cruise around 55 mph and this really helps keep the fuel consumption down.

 Keeping your vehicle well maintained also helps keep fuel costs down.

-Keep your air filters clean, drive on correct tyre pressure for the road conditions and avoid loading anything on your roof.
+Keep your air filters clean, drive on correct tire pressure for the road conditions and avoid loading anything on your roof.

 If you’re converting your vehicle for overlanding, make sure you keep the weight down as much as possible too.
 Our article on modifying your overland vehicle is loaded with terrific advice in this respect.